THTM is Theological Telemetry

 the process of recording and transmitting the readings of an instrument.

-Our ‘instrument’ is critical analysis of culture, art, life, politics, and the Christian Church and its transmission is through the written word.
+Our ‘instrument’ is critical analysis of culture, art, life, politics, and especially the Christian Church, its transmission is through the written word.

 We recognize that there is considerable diversity of thought regarding what it means to be a Christian; therefore, our definition of Christianity is framed around three core principles: Confession, Scripture, and Christ.

 All of our writers are asked to subscribe to the Apostles’ Creed in its entirety, without exception.

 All of our writers are asked to agree that scripture is the inspired Word of God.

 Really the intersection of Confession and Scripture, our writers are asked to believe that Jesus Christ is who he said he was, e.g. in John 14:6: